 The people we work with are at the heart of our approach.
 We work closely with everyone involved to tailor workshops specifically to the needs of the participants with and to suit the setting in which they run.
 Although workshops are bespoke they may include the following:

 Very popular workshops which had a nice informal vibe, flexible to the needs of the service-users which encouraged even the most reluctant art.
 Great for building confidence and 'trying something new'.
 Allowed for lots of social interactions.
 Manager Link Up Womens Support Centre

-I saw a huge transformation in the communication and development of ideas in every single participant throughout the 6 weeks.
 I think any opportunity for people who often don't have the chance to focus on their own identity; to come together in a creative environment is such a positive and powerful process.
 Ali Glanville Jones, Artist

 By the end we had all been on a journey and produced surprising work.
 There was a happy buzz about the place.
 There were real moments of connection with several members of the group and these insights are a valuable part of the workshops you offer.
 They show that even when expectations of people are not high, you can make breakthroughs using art.
 Heather Lucchesi Artist